programminghistorian/jekyll/lessons/mac-installation.md

 `programming-historian`) and save it anywhere you like on your hard drive.

-### Beautiful Soup

-Download the latest version of [Beautiful Soup][] and copy it to the directory where you are going to put your own programs.
-Beautiful Soup is a library (a collection of prewritten code) that makes it easy for Python programs to break web pages down into meaningful chunks that can be further processed.

 ### Install Komodo Edit

-Komodo Edit is a free and open source code editor, but as we said in the introduction, you have many [other text editing options][].
+Komodo Edit is a free and open source code editor.
+If you prefer to use another editor, there are many [other text editing options][].
 Some of our testers prefer a program called [TextWrangler][].
 Which you use is up to you, but for the sake of consistency in our lessons, we will be using Komodo Edit.
 You can download a copy of Komodo Edit from the [Komodo